hpyhacking/peatio/README.md

 **RUNNING AN EXCHANGE IS HARD.**

 This repository is not a turn key solution and will require engineering and design of security process by your company, with or without our assistance.
-This repository is one component among many we recommand using for composing an enterprise grade exchange.
-It's is highly recommended to deploy a UAT environment and build automated test for your needs, Functional tests, Smoke tests, Security vulnerability scans.
-You may not need to have an active developer on peatio source code, however, we recommand the following team setup: 1 dev/ops, 3 frontend developers (react / angular), 2 QA engineers, 1 Security Officer.
+This repository is one component among many we recommend using for composing an enterprise grade exchange.
+It is highly recommended to deploy a UAT environment and build automated tests for your needs, including Functional tests, Smoke tests and Security vulnerability scans.
+You may not need to have an active developer on Peatio source code, however, we recommend the following team setup: 1 dev/ops, 3 frontend developers (react / angular), 2 QA engineers, 1 Security Officer.

 **SECURITY KNOWLEDGE IS A REQUIREMENT.**